jakubpawel983/initial/README.md

 Earthians - people living on Planet Earth.
 An inteligent form of life.

-At the Sun rise it is most important to welcome day in a humble way.
+At the Sunrise it is most important to welcome day in a humble way.
+7:04

 Every unusual event from anybody at particular time with seconds.
 Mention time to AI.